.name domain extension logo

 • Email deliverability may need extra DNS configuration

-SEO Tips for .name for startups
+SEO Tips for .name for local businesses

 • Choose a keyword-rich second-level domain.
 With .name, the SLD (e.g., "mybrand.name") should contain a primary keyword relevant to your niche.